Salma0o/HW_salmae/app_project/README.md

 manually check if added recipes appear in home page/if deleted recipes are removed including all the info /if reviews and rating are updated
 ## `Usage`
-* Clone the repository
-* Install the required dependencies using pip install -r requirements.txt
-* Run the following command to initiate the database flask db init
-* Run the following command to perform migrations flask db migrate
-* Run the following command to upgrade the database flask db upgrade
-* Run the following command to start the application flask run
 * The application will be running at http://localhost:5000/

 ## `html files`